 A review of Breaking the Real Axis of Evil: How to Oust the World's Last Dictators by 2025 by Mark Palmer.

-Reports on recent elections in Georgia, Guatemala, Guinea, Iran, Russia, and Serbia.
+Reports on elections in Georgia, Guatemala, Guinea, Iran, Russia, and Serbia.

-Excerpts from a United Nations report on the feasibility of early elections and possible alternatives in Iraq.
-Excerpts from an inaugural address by Georgian president Mikheil Saakashvili delivered in Tbilisi on January 25.
-Excerpts from a letter signed by more than 100 reformist Iranian parliamentarians criticizing Supreme Leader Ayatollah Ali Khamenei for approving the Guardian…
+Excerpts from a United Nations report on the feasibility of early elections and possible alternatives in Iraq; an inaugural address by Georgian president Mikheil Saakashvili delivered in Tbilisi on January 25; a letter signed by more than 100 reformist Iranian parliamentarians criticizing Supreme Leader Ayatollah Ali Khamenei for approving the Guardian Council disqualification of more…